janschill/solid-comment/README.md

 - [x] Improve DOM and component rendering
   - render text when no comments
 - [x] Change from persisting the WebID of the authors to persisting all comment URLs
+- [ ] Reduce the bundled size of this library

 ## Usage